-10. There will be some occasions when the detail in the Codex Standard is identical with national laws.
-Difficulties will arise however when national laws are in a different form, contain different figures or no figures at all, or in cases where there may be no standard in the country which corresponds in substance to the Codex Standard.
+The need for an informed, responsible judgement when comparing the Codex Standard with national laws to the Codex Standard.
 The authority responsible for notifying the response to the CAC is urged to do its best to overcome any such difficulties by the exercise of its best endeavours and to respond, after such consultations as may be appropriate with the national organizations.
 The grounds on which the judgement has been based can be made clear in the notification.
 It may well be that they will not be such as to justify an acceptance, because of the obligations to stop the distribution of non conforming products, but a statement of free circulation should be possible on the basis of the facts and practices of each case.
 If there was a court decision or change in the law or practice subsequently, an amending response should be made.